Glossary of Business Insurance Terms

 What insurance should sole proprietors consider buying?

-Sole proprietors should consider protecting themselves against their major risks of doing business, including:
+Sole proprietors should consider protecting themselves against their major risks of doing business by purchasing the right insurance policies, including:

 Business insurance is usually tax deductible, since it counts as a cost of doing business.